Resident Camp Information

 Q: Do you have any programs for children with special needs?

-A: We do not have programs designed specifically for children with special needs, however we are willing to discuss involvements and opportunities on a case by case basis.
-Although we do our best to prepare our counselors how to best serve the campers, the training provided is not geared specifically toward children with special needs or at risk youth.
-All campers must be reasonably mobile in order to fully participate in camp.
+A: We do not have programs designed specifically for children with special needs, however we are glad to discuss involvements and opportunities on a case by case basis.
+Although we carefully train our counselors on how to best serve our campers, the training provided is not geared specifically toward children with special needs or at risk youth.
+All campers must be reasonably mobile in order to fully participate in Camp.
+If your child has any special needs, please contact the Program Director to discuss how we can best serve your family..

 Q: How do you screen and train your staff?